New Update!

 Top-of-Funnel vs Bottom-of-Funnel Marketing

-A great way to better understand BOF marketing and how it fits into your full marketing funnel is to compare it to the top-of-funnel stage, when customers are just becoming aware of your business.
+A great way to understand BOF marketing and how it fits into your funnel is to compare it to the top-of-funnel stage.
+At this stage, customers are just becoming aware of your business.
 Here are the differences between TOF and BOF marketing in terms of goals, audience, and content:

 Goals